Layer8Err/laserfiche-api/docs/EntriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_entry**
-> Entry get_entry(repo_id, entry_id, select=select)
+> Entry get_entry(repository_id, entry_id, select=select)

+Returns a single entry object.

 - Returns a single entry object. - Provide an entry ID, and get the entry associated with that ID.
-Useful when detailed information about the entry is required, such as metadata, path information, etc. - Allowed OData query options: Select.
-If the entry is a subtype (Folder, Document, or Shortcut), the entry will automatically be converted to include those model-specific properties.
+Useful when detailed information about the entry is required, such as metadata, path information, etc. - If the entry is a subtype (Folder, Document, or Shortcut), the entry will automatically be converted to include those model-specific properties. - Allowed OData query options: Select. - When OData Select query option is used, 'entryType' is always included in the result. - Required OAuth scope: repository.Read

 ### Example
 ```python